 VIRTUAL COMPETITION: SOLUTIONS TO DETECT THE MALICIOUS USE OF VIDEO/PHOTOGRAPHIC CONTENT ONLINE

 NB!
-Participants will be required to fill in a form outlining the proposed solution.
+Participants are required to fill in a form outlining the proposed solution.
 We expect participants to provide, at minimum, a detailed description for their entry.
-It will also be possible to attach additional files: academic papers explaining the methodology and early prototypes are particularly welcome.
-The link to get access to the form will be shared on this website by June 30, 2018.
-The deadline for submissions will be October 1, 2018.
+It is also be possible to attach additional files: academic papers explaining the methodology and early prototypes are particularly welcome.
+The deadline for submissions is October 15, 2018.

 Malicious actors exploit emerging technologies, and social media in particular, to carry out information activities targeting our populations.
 These can take the form of computational propaganda, impersonation, automated activity, and many other tactics.
 These activities represent a clear risk for the societal security of the Atlantic Alliance.
 Our goal is to understand these phenomena, in order to devise possible solutions.
 We cannot do this on our own.
 It is our intention to reach out to selected high-level partners in the academia and the industry, in order to build strategic partnerships with those organizations that are at the cutting-edge in their respective fields of expertise.
 It is for this reason that we have decided to organize a virtual competition.
 For us, this event represents an opportunity to meet young talents within the academia who want to share with us innovative concepts, prototypes, and solutions, aimed at countering malicious activities online.
 This year’s competition will focus on altered images and/or video content.
 Are you already working on a project related to this theme?
 Do you have an original idea you would like to develop?
 Test your concept by taking part in this competition!